DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 //1st is valid, but 1 will be assigned to x due to precedence and first value will do nothing <br>
 //in 2nd 1 will be assigned to y, and 024 will do nothing, but confuse. <br><br>

-Yes, the first statement is valid.The expression 1,024 consists of two expressions—1 and 024—joined by a comma operator.The value is the value of the right-hand expression.This is 024, which is octal for 20, so the declaration assigns the value 20 to x.The second statement is also valid.
+Yes, the first statement is valid.
+The expression 1, 024 consists of two expressions — 1 and 024 — joined by a comma operator.
+The value is the value of the right-hand expression.
+This is 024, which is octal for 20, so the declaration assigns the value 20 to x.
+The second statement is also valid.
 However, operator precedence causes it to be evaluated as follows:

 ```cpp